Frequently Asked Questions

 Why is my WX Score lower than expected?

 Your WX Score is based on YOUR personal minimums and aircraft capabilities, not generic VFR/IFR standards.
-Common reasons for a lower score include: • A specific condition (ceiling, visibility, crosswind, turbulence, icing) doesn't meet your minimums • Gusty crosswinds are triggering a caution penalty (sustained wind may be within limits, but gusts exceed them) • Weather is forecast to deteriorate during your flight • G-AIRMETs for IFR conditions or mountain obscuration near your route (scored by distance — closer = bigger penalty) • PROB30/PROB40 thunderstorms in the TAF (scored proportionally, not automatically unfavorable) • AIRMETs or SIGMETs affecting your route • Your aircraft's limitations (non-FIKI, crosswind limits) are being applied Click "View Score Breakdown" in your briefing to see exactly which factors are deducting points and by how much.
+Common reasons for a lower score include: • A specific condition (ceiling, visibility, crosswind, turbulence, icing) doesn't meet your minimums • Gusty crosswinds are triggering a caution penalty (sustained wind may be within limits, but gusts exceed them) • Weather is forecast to deteriorate during your flight • G-AIRMETs for IFR conditions or mountain obscuration near your route (scored by distance — closer = bigger penalty) • PROB30/PROB40 thunderstorms in the TAF (scored proportionally, not automatically unfavorable) • AIRMETs or Convective SIGMETs you are still expected to encounter (flying-away corridor polygons are scaled down) • Your aircraft's limitations (non-FIKI, crosswind limits) are being applied Click "View Score Breakdown" in your briefing to see exactly which factors are deducting points and by how much.

 How does PlaneWX handle gusty crosswinds?